python/cpython/Doc/library/curses.rst

 .. method:: window.syncdown()

-   Touches each location in the window that has been touched in any of its ancestor windows.
+   Touch each location in the window that has been touched in any of its ancestor windows.
 This routine is called by :meth:`refresh`, so it should almost never be necessary to call it manually.

 .. method:: window.syncok(flag)

-   If called with *flag* set to true, then :meth:`syncup` is called automatically whenever there is a change in the window.
+   If called with *flag* set to ``True``, then :meth:`syncup` is called automatically whenever there is a change in the window.

 .. method:: window.syncup()

-   Touches all locations in ancestors of the window that have been changed in  the window.
+   Touch all locations in ancestors of the window that have been changed in  the window.

 .. method:: window.timeout(delay)

-   Sets blocking or non-blocking read behavior for the window.
+   Set blocking or non-blocking read behavior for the window.
 If *delay* is negative, blocking read is used (which will wait indefinitely for input).
 If *delay* is zero, then non-blocking read is used, and -1 will be returned by :meth:`getch` if no input is waiting.
 If *delay* is positive, then